Dr Aoife O'Donoghue

 Teaching and Administration

-Aoife teaches on both undergraduate and postgraduate courses including; Law of the International Community, Advanced Issues in International Economic Law, Law of the WTO and International Perspectives on Law and Gender.
+Aoife teaches on both undergraduate and postgraduate courses including; Law of the International Community, Advanced Issues in International Economic Law and Public International Law.
 She also supervises dissertations in these areas on the undergraduate and LLM programmes.
-Aoife also supervises several PhD students and would welcome research students in the areas of public international law, particularly international governance, constitutionalisation and feminism.
+Aoife also supervises several PhD students.